 To review a summary report of the research findings and/or to watch a free webinar about the findings, visit the “Motivators, Barriers for Pet Adoption and Spay/Neuter” resource page.

+Check out DeListProduct and read more on how to properly take care of your pets.
 Why do you think people don’t spay/neuter their pets?
 Please share your comments and ideas?